Schoolgirls in Chains is a 1973 USA horror by Don Jones. With Gary Kent, John Parker and Stafford Morgan.

 UK: The Director's Cut/Re-editted Version was passed 15 uncut for:

-Happy Birthday to Me is a 1981 Canada horror mystery thriller by J Lee
+Happy Birthday to Me is a

-Thompson.
+1981 Canada horror mystery thriller by J Lee Thompson.
 Starring Melissa Sue Anderson, Glenn Ford and Lawrence Dane.

-Uncut in the UK on cinema and VHS.
-The video was seized by police during the video nasties panic.
+the video nasties panic.
 Cut in the US for an MPAA R rating and this cut version was released on UK DVD.

 Summary Notes

-Virginia Wainwright is a spirited young woman who has returned to a private school having survived a deadly accident and regenerative brain surgery.
-She is proud that she belongs to the Top Ten - the school's inner circle with the
+having survived a deadly accident and regenerative brain surgery.
+She is proud that she belongs to the Top Ten - the school's inner circle with the best students - and attempts to resume a normal life.
+But her friends are falling prey to a grueling

-best students - and attempts to resume a normal life.
-But her friends are falling prey to a grueling series of murders, and soon there will be no one left to attend her 18th birthday party.
+series of murders, and soon there will be no one left to attend her 18th birthday party.
 Could it be her?
-Striving to rekindle the memory of her
+Striving to rekindle the memory of her nightmarish accident, Virginia suffers from memory loss and traumatic blackouts.
+We soon learn the horrible

-nightmarish accident, Virginia suffers from memory loss and traumatic blackouts.
-We soon learn the horrible truth behind her accident and what is going on before her birthday party...
+truth behind her accident and what is going on before her birthday party...

 Availability

-Hell prison is a 1980 Spain/Italy prison drama by Edoardo Mulargia.
+Hell Prison is a 1980 Spain/Italy prison drama by Edoardo Mulargia.
 With Anthony Steffen, Ajita Wilson and Cristina Lay.

 Banned by the BBFC from 1980 cinema release.
 Later seized by the police